 No matter the fuel range of your motorcycle, the IBA requires you stop at least every 350 miles (560km) for a DBR.
 Check you DBR.
 City?
 State?
 Time of day?
 Date?
 All correct?

 End of Ride

 The time on your last DBR officially ends your ride or “stops the clock”.
 There should be no incorrect elements on the receipt.
 Relax.
-Get some rest and then find a witness or two.
+Get some rest.

 Provide a paper map (photographic copies are acceptable) of your stops.

 Provide a written explanation of any problems you encountered.